-It is the responsibility of the seizing officer to secure and count cash consistent with this policy and the evidence handling policy.
+It is the responsibility of the seizing officer to secure and count cash consistent with this policy and the Cash Handling, Security and Management Policy.
 All cash shall be counted in the presence of another officer and the envelope initialed by both officers.
+A supervisor shall be contacted for cash in excess of \$1,000.

-All forfeitable cash seized will be turned over to the evidence technician or property/evidence room as soon as practicable.
-Prior to securing in evidence, officers shall examine all cash seized to determine whether it contains any prerecorded buy funds.
-Officers shall document the recovery of all buy funds and return it to the buy fund recording that process both in supplemental reports/photographs and in the buy fund documentation.
-These transactions should be witnessed by another officer and signed off on by both officers participating.
+All forfeitable cash seized will be turned over to the Forfeiture Reviewer or property/evidence room as soon as practicable.

+Prior to deposit with the Forfeiture Reviewer, officers shall examine all cash seized to determine whether it contains any prerecorded buy funds.
+Officers shall document the recovery of all buy funds and deposit those funds with the Forfeiture Reviewer to be returned to the appropriate buy fund account.
-Asset Forfeiture